 This type of wax is mainly offered in block form in various sizes.
 Meanwhile, the wax is also available in many different colors on the market.
 However, these vary depending on the manufacturer, so you should not rely on the colors of the waxes as an indication for the different temperature ranges.

-Equipment: For processing hot wax, you need a ski clamp to secure the ski, as well as a wax iron (we do not recommend using a household iron), a scraper blade, as well as various brushes.
+Equipment: For processing hot wax, you need a ski clamp to hold the ski, as well as a waxing iron (we do not recommend using a household iron), a scraper blade, and various brushes.

-The advantage: lies in durability.
+The advantage: lies in stability.
 By heating the wax, it penetrates deeply into the base and thus lasts 2-3 days.

 The disadvantage: expensive, as quite a bit of equipment is needed.
-Also, the time required is significant.
+The time required is also considerable.

 TO HOT WAX